aws-samples/amazon-sagemaker-generativeai/0_model_customization_recipes/README.md

 - Review SageMaker documentation
 - Open an issue in this repository

----
+## Contributing

+We welcome contributions!
+Please:

+1. Add new model recipes following the naming convention: `{org}--{model}--vanilla-{method}.yaml`
+2. Test configurations thoroughly on appropriate instance types
+3. Update documentation and model support tables
+4. Follow the existing YAML structure and include proper logging configuration
+5. Add corresponding Jupyter notebooks for new model families

-**Note**: This framework is optimized for Amazon SageMaker but can be adapted for other distributed training environments.
+**Note**: This framework is optimized for Amazon SageMaker AI but can be adapted for other distributed training environments.